Thursday, May 7, 2026

 How do I reduce dimensional weight charges?

-The most effective strategies are right-sizing your packaging to eliminate wasted space, switching eligible items to poly mailers, reducing void fill, and comparing USPS rates for light bulky items where the higher DIM divisor of 166 produces lower charges than FedEx or UPS.
+The most effective strategies are right-sizing packaging to eliminate wasted space using the post-August 2025 ceiling rounding rules, switching eligible items to poly mailers, reducing void fill, and comparing USPS rates for light bulky items where the 166 divisor produces lower charges than UPS or FedEx’s 139.

 What is the billable weight in shipping?

 Billable weight is the weight a carrier uses to calculate your shipping charge.
-It is the greater of your package’s actual scale weight or its calculated dimensional weight.
+It is the greater of your package’s actual scale weight or its calculated dimensional weight after applying the carrier’s DIM divisor and rounding rules.

 Share6Tweet4